R. Budd Dwyer: Public suicide

 In a meeting in his home on January 15, 1987, Dwyer discussed the idea of a press conference with his press secretary James "Duke" Horshock and Deputy Treasurer Don Johnson.
-At the meeting, both Horshock and Johnson cautioned Dwyer not to use the conference to attack the governor or other individuals involved with his criminal conviction, and both suggested to Dwyer that he should hold the conference at a location other than his office.
+At the meeting, both Horshock and Johnson cautioned Dwyer not to use the conference to attack the governor or other individuals involved with his criminal conviction, and both suggested to Dwyer that he should have the conference at a location other than his office.
 Dwyer angrily rejected their suggestion, but nevertheless assured both men that he would not attack anybody involved with his conviction.
-He additionally stated that he would not announce his resignation at the conference, but rather thank his staff and friends.
-Nevertheless, both men left assuming Dwyer would ultimately resign at the conference, although Horshock had fears that Dwyer would break his promise.
+He said that he would not announce his resignation at the conference, but rather thank his staff and friends.
+Both men left assuming Dwyer would ultimately resign at the conference, although Horshock had fears that Dwyer would break his promise.

-The next day Dwyer visited his lawyer, Paul Killion, who told Dwyer to express repentance for his crimes.
-Dwyer responded by agreeing to change his "version of events" which was to be presented to Judge Muir at Dwyer's pre-sentencing conference scheduled for the afternoon of January 22.
+The next day, Dwyer and his wife Joanne visited his lawyer, Paul Killion, who told Dwyer to express repentance for his crimes.
+Dwyer responded by agreeing to change his "version of events", which was to be presented to Judge Muir at Dwyer's pre-sentencing conference scheduled for the afternoon of January 22.
+During the meeting, Killion became concerned about Dwyer and confided in Joanne, asking if Dwyer was capable of harming himself, which Joanne responded by saying that he "loves life too much".
 Dwyer later saw Killion again, gave him an updated "version of events", and stated that he would announce his resignation at the press conference, yet did not want Killion to attend the conference.

+On January 20, Dwyer wrote a letter to then-Senator Joe Biden and Congressman Peter W. Rodino, who were at the time the chairs of the Senate Judiciary Committee and the House Judiciary Committee respectively, asking them to conduct an investigation into the CTA affair, to reform the justice system in the United States, and if this was not done, to completely remove the word "justice" from everything related to the DOJ.
+The same day, Dwyer was visited by his personal friends, bail bondsman Harvey Childs and his wife Linda, during which Dwyer claimed that he could not have taken a bribe because he could not have accounted for it, and watched the inauguration of Governor Bob Casey on television, lamenting that he should have been Lieutenant Governor for William Scranton III, the Republican candidate who lost the gubernatorial election to Casey.